flsteven87/AIthentic/README.md

 ### Web Explorer
 A browser-based application for navigating websites, extracting content, and generating insights from web pages.

+### RAG Document Q&A
+An interactive application that allows users to upload documents, process them using RAG techniques, and ask questions about their content.
+The application retrieves relevant information from the documents and generates accurate answers.

 ## Technical Requirements